islaytitans/alien/docs/src/GM/hopeslastday.md

 ### Weyland-Yutani Office

 - Operations Manager Al Simpson’s cluttered office was recently commandeered by corporate agent Miranda Reynolds.
-- If the PCs enter, they’ll find her in the northernmost chair, facing away from the door.
+- **Miranda Reynolds** is in the northernmost chair, facing away from the door.
 She seems to be sitting quietly with her head down, snoozing maybe.
   - A small ventilation grill on the opposite wall has been battered free
   - Reynolds is dead, having been brutally killed by a Xenomorph Drone.
 Her face and neck are a bloody mess (stress level +1 for all who see her).
 The Keycard: A keycard hangs around Reynolds’ neck on a Weyland-Yutani lanyard.
 This is the type of card required to start the shuttle on the Landing Pad.
 If a PC removes the keycard and wipes the gore away (stress level +1), they realize it’s destroyed beyond repair.
-- Comms on the desk, spattered with Reynolds’ blood, is a small hand-held comms device, linked to Dr. Komiskey.
+- **Comms on the desk**, spattered with Reynolds’ blood, is a small hand-held comms device, linked to Dr. Komiskey.
 A light on it is blinking.
 Komiskey has been desperately trying to call Reynolds for help, ever since she awoke trapped in the Medlab.
-If the PCs answer, they can talk to Komiskey, who is in the Surgery Room on level 2.
+  - If the PCs answer, they can talk to Komiskey, who is in the Surgery Room on level 2.
 She is in shock, sounding vague and distant.
 [She asks for help](#theodora-komiskey)
 - A **Drone Xenomorph** is hiding motionless in the air vent next to the office.
 If still here when the PCs enter, it will become active and start stalking them.
 It will attack at an opportune moment.
 If the PCs linger in the office, the Xeno can even attack them here.

 ### Geolab East